* JP Morgan climbs in premarket, despite loss in quarter

 NEW YORK, Oct 11 U.S. stock index futures were

-little changed on Friday, in the wake of the biggest rally since
+little changed on Friday, on the heels of the biggest rally

 Washington to end a fiscal stalemate that has shut down the

 After meeting at the White House on Thursday, President

 Barack Obama and Republican leaders appeared ready to end a

 crisis that has shut much of the U.S. government since Oct.
 1.

 The crisis began late in September as Republicans tied continued

 government funding to measures that would undercut the

 Affordable Care Act, Obama's signature legislative